 David StolowSenior Lecturer, Management & Organizations Co-Faculty Director, Social Impact Program

-David Stolow teaches courses related to nonprofit management and social enterprise and is the Faculty Director for the Social Impact MBA Program at the Boston University Questrom School of Business.
-He is also a core instructor in the certificate program in Nonprofit Management and Leadership.
+David Stolow teaches courses related to nonprofit management and social enterprise and is the Co-Faculty Director for the Social Impact MBA Program at the Boston University Questrom School of Business.

 Prior to joining the Questrom School of Business faculty full-time in fall 2011, David served as a Lecturer for three years, teaching Social Entrepreneurship.
 He also taught Education Reform and the Rise of Out of School Time at Lesley University from 2007-2011.